rensux/countrycat/README.md

 ### Step 4: Structuring the data
 There is not much to say here.
 Once the data has been read in I just add it all together to form the final output.
+Reading the code is more explanatory here haha.

 ---